portworx/px-docs/get-started-px-enterprise.md

 **insert screen**

-Create volumes programmatically using a scheduler or directly by the container, as well as from the command-line.
+You can also create volumes programmatically using a scheduler or by the container itself, as well as from the command-line.
 You can manage a volume created by any of those methods from the Storage page.
 For information about supported schedulers, see "Run PX-Enterprise with schedulers" in the next step.

 For more on creating and managing volumes, see [Create and Manage Storage Volumes](https://github.com/portworx/px-docs/blob/master/create-manage-storage-volumes.md).